 (716) 835-8200 / SOB LISTING

-There are five locations that are locally owned and operated, so for most there is no significant differences if you were to also dine at Louie’s in Depew, West Seneca, Orchard Park or their other city location on Delaware Avenue.
+There are seven locations that are locally owned and operated, so for most there is no significant differences if you were to also dine at Louie’s in Depew, West Seneca, Orchard Park, or their other city locations on Delaware Avenue and Elmwood Avenue.
 I recently dined at the Bailey Avenue spot and was pleased with the experience.
 Their food is spectacular in that they serve up unmatched sauces and flavors when it comes to their famous “texas red hot.”
 In addition to their standard value meal (Sahlen’s hot dog, French fries and a drink) they have their long-standing takeout only special of buy-five-hot-dogs-and-get-the-sixth-one-free for those who are on the run and feeling particularly hungry.

 Back to the texas red hot, which ranks right up there with barbecue chicken wings and beef on weck as Buffalo’s best signature foods.
 Served on a steamed roll with mustard, onions and their special “Greek sauce,” it a dynamite package of deliciousness, even if it can get a bit messy.

 (716) 693-5558 / SOB LISTING